You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 The filing of an INC-32 is completed much more quickly than that of an INC-1.
 The entire process, including name approval and incorporation, takes roughly 2–3 days to complete.

-If the name you want is a bit difficult to get because there are other organizations with similar names, you should file Form INC-1 rather than INC-32.
+If the name you want is a bit difficult to get because other organizations have similar names, you should file Form INC-1 rather than INC-32.

 3) Drafting the memorandum of association (MOA) and articles of association (AOA)